SquashKiwi/pattern-baldness-cost-estimation/README.md

 ## 🏆 Key Features

-- ✔ AI-based Classification: Uses deep learning to detect MPB stages.
+✔ AI-based Classification: Uses deep learning to detect MPB stages. <br>
-- ✔ Non-Invasive & Accessible: No need for expensive medical tests.
+✔ Non-Invasive & Accessible: No need for expensive medical tests. <br>
-- ✔ Scalable & Efficient: Can process large datasets with minimal human intervention.
+✔ Scalable & Efficient: Can process large datasets with minimal human intervention. <br>
-- ✔ User Input Refinement: Adjusts results based on age, smoking habits, and race for a more personalized diagnosis.
+✔ User Input Refinement: Adjusts results based on age, smoking habits, and race for a more personalized diagnosis. <br>

 ## ✅ Objectives

-- 🔹 Automates phenotypic analysis of MPB stages using the Norwood Scale.
+🔹 Automates phenotypic analysis of MPB stages using the Norwood Scale. <br>
-- 🔹 Uses deep learning models for classification.
+🔹 Uses deep learning models for classification. <br>
-- 🔹 Provides a reliable, accessible, and cost-effective AI-driven tool.
+🔹 Provides a reliable, accessible, and cost-effective AI-driven tool. <br>
-- 🔹 Provides the user with a cost estimate of transplant surgeries in various regions.
+🔹 Provides the user with a cost estimate of transplant surgeries in various regions. <br>

 ## 📊 Data Overview & EDA